GoldLink: 2013–16: Beginnings and breakthrough

 GoldLink began his career performing under his birth name D'Anthony Carlos.
 He began making music as a hobby after graduating high school at Hayfield Secondary School, eventually recording tracks in a local studio in Falls Church, Virginia named Indie Media Lab.
 He released his first tracks on Bandcamp under the name Gold Link James.
 It was in 2013 that he began performing as GoldLink, releasing several free tracks on SoundCloud.

 GoldLink released his first mixtape The God Complex in July 2014.
 Complex named it one of the best projects released during the first half of 2014, Spin placed it at number 19 on its The 40 Best Hip-Hop Albums of 2014, Clash ranked it at number 7 on their Top 10 Mixtapes of 2014 and Pitchfork Media gave the mixtape a 7.9 rating.

 GoldLink began collaborating with producer Rick Rubin in 2015.
 In November 2015 he released the mixtape After That, We Didn't Talk, much of which was considered a follow-up to questions left unanswered from The God Complex.
 Pigeons & Planes placed it at number 19 on its Best Albums of 2015 list.
 GoldLink was also named a member of the XXL Freshman Class in 2015.
-In 2016, GoldLink signed a major deal with RCA Records and revealed he is working on his second album.
+In 2016, GoldLink signed a major deal with RCA Records and revealed he is working on his debut album for the label.
 He released the single "Fall In Love" featuring rapper Cisero and produced by Canadian band BADBADNOTGOOD and Canadian producer and DJ Kaytranada.
 He later released the song "Untitled" with TDE rapper Isaiah Rashad.
+In December of that year, he saw his furthest commercial success following the release of his single "Crew" (featuring Shy Glizzy and Brent Faiyaz).
+It entered the Billboard Hot 100 at number 45, received six-times platinum certification by the RIAA, and earned a Grammy Award nomination for Best Rap/Sung Collaboration; the single also spawned a remix by Georgia rapper Gucci Mane.